osv/win-vagrant-meteor/README.md

 win-vagrant-meteor
 ------------------

-Run Meteor.js windows using Vagrant
+Run Meteor.js in windows using Vagrant

-## How run?
+## How to run?

 Clone this and run VM